AriFordsham/GHCWiki/commentary/compiler/code-layout.md

 On the other hand if f is a large function then by the time we return any benefit we can gain by putting C right after B is gone.
 (Cache lines have been evicted, buffers invalidated, ...).

+For now it's seems ignoring call edges leads to better performance.

 ### Conclusion

-After some tweaking this patch [ https://phabricator.haskell.org/D4726](https://phabricator.haskell.org/D4726) lowered runtime by 0.5% on Haswell and Skylake.
+After some tweaking this patch [ https://phabricator.haskell.org/D4726](https://phabricator.haskell.org/D4726) lowered runtime on Haswell and Skylake.

 The primary change made compared to the above was to ignore edges based on call returns for code layout.